-Example mapping is a team-based technique for capturing feature requirements invented by Matt Wynne.
-It's simple to use and we've found it fantastic for: - shared understanding of a feature - keeping everyone in the meeting awake and focused - promoting contribution from all team members - making better features!
+Example Mapping is a team based technique for capturing feature requirements invented by Matt Wynne.
+It's simple to use and as an agile software engineering team we've found it fantastic for:

-An EM session for us starts with a blank slate and one person leading the session.
+An Example Mapping session for us starts with a blank slate and one person leading the session.
 Of course people are free to think about the feature before hand, but it's important to have that blank slate.
 This means all team members are along for the whole journey.
-First we'll come up with an obvious rule, such as "user can add a ticket to their cart".
-After this we'll come up with examples that support this, and importantly some that don't.
+First we'll come up with an obvious Rule, such as "user can add a ticket to their cart".
+After this we'll come up with Examples that support this, and importantly some that don't.
 For instance, what happens if the number of tickets available has reduced since page load?
-This might drive out a second rule that a ticket inventory check is needed before the cart is updated.
-We continue until everyone is out of rules.
-Usually rules are blue stickies, with examples being green.
+This might drive out a second Rule that a ticket inventory check is needed before the cart is updated.
+We continue until everyone is out of Rules.
+Usually Rules are blue stickies, with Examples being green.

 We also capture some metadata including a group estimate of effort, whether we'll need to produce documentation etc.